bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 As an alternative to `Install missing Android SDK components` you can manually install the missing Android SDKs as well.

-{% include message_box.html type="important" title="When to use `Do anything with our Script`" content=" Please only use the `Do anything with Script` step solution if you really need an alternative to the `Install missing Android SDK components Step`, as you'll have to manually update the `Script content` if the Android tools change. "%}
+{% include message_box.html type="important" title="When to use `Do anything with our Script step`" content=" Please only use the `Do anything with Script step` solution if you really need an alternative to the `Install missing Android SDK components Step`, as you'll have to **manually** update the `Script content` if the Android tools change. "%}

 Before you start:

 * Make sure you have the Android `sdkmanager` installed to your local computer.
-For more information on `sdkmanager`, check out Android Studio's [guide](https://developer.android.com/studio/command-line/sdkmanager).
+For more information on `sdkmanager`, check out this [guide](https://developer.android.com/studio/command-line/sdkmanager).

 1. Add `Do anything with Script step` (can be the very first step) to your workflow.
 2. Add the required platform and build-tools version to the `Script content`.
-In this example, we're installing the Android SDK v18 and the related `build-tools` v18.0.1
+In this example, we're installing the Android SDK v18 and the related `build-tools` with v18.0.1.

        #!/bin/bash
        #fail if any commands fails